DataDog/sketches-py/README.md

 [1] Michael B. Greenwald and Sanjeev Khanna.
 Space-efficient online computation of quantile summaries.
 In Proc.
 2001 ACM SIGMOD International Conference on Management of Data, SIGMOD ’01, pages 58–66.
 ACM, 2001.

-[2] Charles Masson, Jee Rim and Homin K. Lee.
-All the nines: a fully mergeable quantile sketch with relative-error guarantees for arbitrarily large quantiles.
-2018.
+[2] Charles Masson and Jee E Rim and Homin K. Lee.
+DDSketch: A fast and fully-mergeable quantile sketch with relative-error guarantees.
+PVLDB, 12(12): 2195-2205, 2019.